nat/openplayground/README.md

 #### Credits

 Instigated by Nat Friedman.
-Initial repl.it bounty work by [Zain Huda](https://github.com/zainhuda).
-Many features and extensive coding by Alex Lourenco.
+Initial implementation by [Zain Huda](https://github.com/zainhuda) as a repl.it bounty.
+Many features and extensive refactoring by Alex Lourenco.